Phuket cuisine: Mee Hoon Pa Chang

 Mee Hoon Pa Chang consists of noodles fried in soy sauce, topped with fried onion and accompanied by pork soup.
-The recipe was originated by ‘pa Chang’, so local people call the dish ‘Mee Hoon Pa Chang’.
+The recipe was originated by ‘Pa Chang’, so local people call the dish ‘Mee Hoon Pa Chang’.

 Moo Hong

 Moo Hong is a stewed pork dish from Fujian cuisine.
 It is usually served with rice or boiled rice and served as the main meal.
 Pork belly is the main ingredient of the dish, but other cuts of pork can be used to balance the ratio between meat and fat.
-The dish also contains dark soy sauce and sugar for a sweet taste and garlic, pepper, and coriander roots for a black pepper flavor.
+The dish also contains dark soy sauce and sugar for a sweet taste and garlic, pepper, and coriander roots for a strong flavor.
 Light soy sauce can be used for a more salty taste.
 The dish is garnished with fresh coriander.
 "Moo Palo" is similar to "Moo Hong” but Moo Palo contains Chinese five-spice.

 Oh Tao

 Oh Tao is a hot fried oyster or seafood dish prepared with eggs, flour, bean sprouts and taro root.
 It can be seasoned with salt, sugar, chili or vinegar.
 It is usually eaten with bean sprouts and crispy pork.
-Oh Tao is one of the ancient dishes of the area.
+Oh Tao is one of the most ancient dishes of the area.